Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

 ### Known Bugs

 -   On some mobile devices the Hero Image pushes the size of of the carosel image is stretched up abit
+-   On some mobile devices the bottom of the footer where the newsletter is is a bit squished up

 <details>
     <summary>-Testing Screen Shots:</summary>